BECOME A CARER!

 Crisis/ Short term care: for those children who have recently entered or require an urgent placement while restoration to birth parents or family options are bring sought.

 Long Term care: for those children who currently are not able to return home to family therefore require a long-term foster family who is able to raise that child until they are independent, usual 18 years and beyond.

 Respite care: when children in the care system periodically require respite from their current placements, usually over a weekend or during the school holidays.

-Narang Bir-rong Aboriginal Corporation does not support guardianship, dual authorised carers, parental responsibility to a family members or non relative, nor do we facilitate or support adoption of Aboriginal and Torres Strait Islander children and young people.
+Narang Bir-rong Aboriginal Corporation does not support guardianship, dual authorised carers, parental responsibility to family members or non relatives, nor do we facilitate or support adoption of Aboriginal and Torres Strait Islander children and young people.

 WHO CAN FOSTER WITH NARANG BIR-RONG ABORIGINAL ORGANISATION?

 Opening your home is a big commitment.
 Carers must have an understanding of Aboriginal culture, child development, trauma, behaviour management, attachment and grief and loss.

 We encourage people from all walks of life to apply to become a foster carer.
 You need to be between the ages of 21-65 and must be an Australian citizen or resident.
 You can be single, married and of any sexual orientation.
 You can have children of your own or no children of your own.
 Narang Bir-rong promotes the placement of Aboriginal and Torres Strait Islander Children with people within their kinship line, Aboriginal community members and non-Aboriginal people who are culturally sound and can positively promote an Aboriginal child’s identity.

 TEAM WORK AND CARER SUPPORT